steno-aarhus/research/onboarding/getting-started/index.md

 The purpose of the follow-up talk is to catch up on how you have settled in.
 If you have any specific questions you can also ask them.
-As the final thing, you and your buddy will evaluate the introduction.
+As the final thing, we encourage you to evaluate the introduction.

+### Help us keep the information up to date

 It is your responsibility to update this website if you have encountered any information that was not up to date and you should add any other information you would have liked the page to contain.
 This is a very important step because it ensures that this material is always current and helps the next new team member.

+There are [instructions for how to contribute](https://steno-aarhus.github.io/research/CONTRIBUTING.html) available under the Contributing tab.

 Read through this website, especially the "Onboarding" section, which is targeted to new employees.
 If you have a question that isn't answered